A photograph of Alan Smith

 I had my ankle fusion operation two years ago and, although it meant being on crutches again for six months, I’m delighted to say that the pain is now far less than before.

 I am now doing very well and have a lovely family, with two great children.
-I have been very lucky, and the only other after affect to speak of regards my lack of short-term memory, which was never great anyway!
+I have been very lucky, and the only other after effect to speak of regards my lack of short-term memory, which was never great anyway!

 I became a member of Meningitis Research Foundation after deciding to raise money for them at the time of my 30th birthday.
 I’ve received great care and support from many people, from the time of the initial illness and beyond, and I think it is only right to try and give something back.
 Thank you.